 This section of the report draws together the results included in the assessment spreadsheets (Appendix B), produced from the GIS screening exercise.
 The LPA should use the spreadsheets to identify which sites should be avoided during the Sequential Test.
-If this is not the case, or where wider strategic objectives require development in areas already at risk of flooding, then the LPA should consider the compatibility of vulnerability classifications and Flood Zones (refer to FRCC-PPG) and whether or not the Exception Test will be required before finalising sites.
+Where wider strategic objectives require development in areas already at risk of flooding, then the LPA should consider the compatibility of vulnerability classifications and Flood Zones (refer to FRCC-PPG) and whether or not the Exception Test will be required before finalising allocations.
 The decision-making process on site suitability should be transparent and information from this SFRA should be used to justify decisions to allocate land in areas at high risk of flooding.

-The Appendix B assessment spreadsheets provide a breakdown of each SHLAA site and Green Belt land parcel and the area (in hectares) and percentage coverage of each fluvial flood zone and each surface water flood zone.
-Fluvial Flood Zones 3b, 3a, 2 and 1 are considered in isolation.
+Flood Zones 3b, 3a, 2 and 1 are considered in isolation.
 Any area of a site within the higher risk Flood Zone 3b that is also within Flood Zone 3a is excluded from Flood Zone 3a and any area within Flood Zone 3a is excluded from Flood Zone 2.
 This allows for the sequential assessment of risk at each site by addressing those sites at higher risk first.
-The same approach applies to the surface water flood zones.
-Table 6-3 and Table 6-4 show the number of sites within each fluvial / tidal flood zone and Table 6-5 and Table 6-6 show the number of sites within each surface water flood zone.
+Table 6-2 shows the number of sites within each fluvial / tidal flood zone and Table 6-3 shows the number of sites within each surface water flood zone.